You Hear Them Tell You “More Money,” Didn’t You?

 Why Do I Say That?

-Okay, that is a first problem.
+Okay, that is the first problem.
 But that’s not just it…

 Stock Management and Costs